In a hurry? Here's the summary

 Furthering your training

-The club’s nationally qualified instructors are able to deliver the complete British Sub-Aqua Club (BSAC) Diver Training Programme including Dive Leader (Dive Master) and Advanced Diver qualifications.
+Our instructors can teach the complete British Sub-Aqua Club Diver Training Programme including Advanced Ocean Diver, Sports Diver, Dive Leader (Dive Master) and Advanced Diver qualifications.
 If your current qualification is not from BSAC you will be able to cross-over and continue your training at the next level up without repeating a course.

 We can support your diving goals through Skills Development Courses (SDCs), including Buoyancy & Trim Workshop, Drysuit Diver, Nitrox Workshop, Wreck Diver, photography etc. We have specialist instructors who can teach courses such as Twin-set Diver, Primary Donate Workshop, Advanced Wreck Diver, Compressor Operator and Mixed Gas Blender that are not routinely offered in diving clubs.